Shopify is an incredibly big deal for ecommerce businesses:[*]

 Using Shopify’s Messenger sales channel, visitors are provided with a “Shop Now” option which immediately shows a merchant’s product catalog and lets them tap or click to browse and buy.
 The purchase is made directly through Shopify’s checkout portal, which operates exclusively within Messenger.

-Key Takeaway: M2S Bikes, an electric bike company in North Carolina, USA used one cart abandonment popup to generate $51,994.28 of sales in 50 days.
+Key Takeaway: M2S Bikes, an electric bike company in North Carolina, USA used one cart abandonment popup to generate $51,994.28 in sales in 50 days.

 Website popups flat-out work.
 Our research shows the top popups average a 9.28% conversion rate.

-Successful Shopify companies like M2S Bikes use a behaviour-based popup to capture email leads and get them to convert into sales straight away using discount codes on their shopping cart.
+Successful Shopify companies like M2S Bikes use a behaviour-based popup to capture email leads on their shopping cart page, then get them to convert into sales straight away using discount codes.

 All-in-all, here are the results of this one cart abandonment popup:

-What made this popup so successful was that M2S Bikes used Sumo’s Shopify Discount Code integration to deliver unique discount codes to people after they entered their email on the popup.
+What made this popup so successful was that M2S Bikes used Sumo’s Reduce Cart Abandonment Shortcut (available on Sumo’s free plan) to deliver unique discount codes to people after they entered their email on the popup.
 This made it one-click easy for their website visitors to redeem the discount code and buy.

 We’ve personally seen this strategy work for Shopify stores who sell both low price and high priced products:

 Most people will visit your Shopify store and never purchase a product.
-That’s the challenging nature of eCommerce!
-Grab their attention by utilizing this cart abandonment cash machine strategy to convert shoppers into buyers.
+That’s the challenging nature of ecommerce!
+Grab their attention by using this cart abandonment cash machine strategy to convert shoppers into buyers.

-If you want to do it for your own Shopify store, click here to get the Sumo eCommerce plan with discount codes.
+If you want to do it for your own Shopify store, click here to get Sumo for free.

 Key Takeaway: WP Standard a previous winner of Shopify’s Design Award, proving that minimal, yet elegant and timeless website design is a rock-solid way to attract customers and sell your product.